jowerg/homebridge-edomoticz/README.md

 ##Garage Door Opener BARRIER SUPPORT:
 Linear GD00Z-4 Garage door opener support.
 Use with Domoticz patch for BARRIER CLASS support (see https://github.com/jowerg/domoticz )
+This plugin currently searches for the word "Garage" on your Domoticz device name.

 ##Supports: